Dayton.FYI

 Automated Translation.
 Translation of public documents for non-English speakers.
 While some agencies and organizations already offer some translation services and individuals can use their own translation tools and resources, there are significant gaps in our public document accessibility that exclude sections of our community.

-Five Civic Participation Tools
+Five Tools for Residents

 These tools share a common data layer and continuously reference each other.
 Together they provide the permanent, nonpartisan, structured information layer that makes every resident’s civic judgment better informed.
 The full set is the aspiration; Tier 2 begins with the Civic Calendar and elements of the Civic Map, expanding as resources allow.

-Working Prototype
+Working Prototype · AI-Assisted (Level 3)

 Proposed Tax Increment Financing District — Downtown West Catalyst Area